KevinAst/MyWeb/FireWithin/start.md

   of most scriptures.
 This is a convenience control that takes you to the FireWithin book for that scripture _(in our example -
   {{book.John}})_.
-This allows you to quickly research other resources that FireWithin has for that book.
+This allows you to quickly research other resources that FireWithin has for that book of the Bible.

   The only time you will not see this control, is if you are already on that page.
 In other words, if you are already in the book of